Contents of this Article

 For this post, I will focus more on the CCSK (known as the grand-daddy of cloud security certifications which was released back in 2011), and in the next blog post, I will share with you my experience for the CCSP certification which was released back in 2015 and requires 5 years experience in IT.
 CCSP is even harder compare to CCSK, so if you want to follow this path, I recommend you to start first with CCSK and then with CCSP, because attaining the CCSK certification first can also be substituted as one year of cloud security experience towards CCSP.

-The big difference between both certifications is the following: CCSK does not require to collect continuing professional education (CPE) points to keep your certification active, and you don’t have to pay renewal/membership fees as required for CCSP ($100/year, 90 CPE/3 years).
+The big difference between both certifications is the following: CCSK does not require to collect continuing professional education (CPE) points to keep your certification active, and you don’t have to pay renewal/membership fees as required for CCSP ($125/year, 90 CPE/3 years).
 If you are interested to have more details about both certifications, then I highly recommend checking the comparison article details here.

-I am so happy and grateful now that I passed the CCSK exam on the first attempt.
+After 3 months of preparation, I am so happy and grateful now that I passed the CCSK exam on the first attempt.
 In this article, I will share with you how to prepare and pass the Certificate of Cloud Security Knowledge (CCSK version 4) by Cloud Security Alliance (CSA) successfully.

 CCSK exam overview